MYC: As a drug target

 Under normal circumstances, c-Myc through its bHLHZip domain heterodimerizes with other transcription factors such as MAD, MAX, and MNT.
 Myc/Max dimers activate gene transcription, while Mad/Max and Mnt/Max dimers inhibit the activity of Myc. c-MYC is over expressed in the majority of human cancers and in cancers where it is overexpressed, it drives proliferation of cancer cells.

 A recombinant form of c-Myc called Omomyc in which four residues are mutated has been produced.
-Omomyc heterodimers with c-Myc and inhibits c-Myc transcriptional activity.
+Omomyc heterodimerizes with c-Myc and inhibits c-Myc transcriptional activity.
 When the mouse cancer cell line NIH3T3 is treated with Omomyc, it inhibits proliferation.
 In a mouse model of cancer in which cancer cells were genetically engineered to conditionally express Omomyc, Omomyc triggered tumor regression which was accompanied by reduced proliferation and increased apoptosis of the tumor tissue.

 The Omomyc displays high affinity for MAX (Myc-associated protein X) and for enhancer box element CACGTG DNA sequences, that result in the uncoupling of cellular proliferation from normal growth factor regulation and contribute to many of the phenotypic hallmarks of cancer.

 The recombinantly produced Omomyc miniprotein has been developed as a drug (OMO-103) and is currently in clinical trials.